 • Sunrooms.

-ENERGY STAR also suggests installing mini-splits in homes with unique challenges, such as:
+ENERGY STAR also recommends installing mini-splits in houses with unique challenges, like:

-• Pricey central heat, either as a result of high fuel prices or decreased efficiency.
+• Costly central heat, either as a result of high fuel costs or decreased efficiency.

 • Older houses that don’t have ductwork because of radiator or baseboard heat.

-In contrast with regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also have more accurage control over temperatures from room to room, as a result of zoned mini-split technology.
+In contrast with traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also enjoy more accurage control over temperatures from room to room, as a result of zoned mini-split technology.

-From helping you pick the ideal model to professionally installing it, our specialists at Vogts Heating & Air can take care of all your mini-split installation needs.
-Reach us at 208-621-0129 right away to learn how a mini-split system can make your home comfier and to request your free estimate!
+From helping you choose the right model to knowledgeably installing it, our pros at Vogts Heating & Air can take care of all your mini-split installation needs.
+Give us a call at 208-621-0129 today to find out how a mini-split system can make your house cozier and to request your free estimate!